 Rating: unrated | 334 pages | Harlequin Teen Inknyard Press ? | Contemporary | 05/01/2018

 Tiffany Sly has had it rough.
-After losing her mother to cancer, this music-loving rocker girl is headed from Chicago to the mansions and privates school of Simi Valley, California to live with the wealthy and successful father she’s never met.
+After losing her mother to cancer this music-loving rocker girl is headed from Chicago to the mansions and private school of Simi Valley, California; to live with the wealthy and successful father she’s never met.
 Anthony Stone (get it ?
 Sly…Stone ?
 Get it ?)

 As a character, Tiffany Sly tries her best to be resilient.
 Marcus is like a character who should have his own book/fell out of a John Green book.
-He has a fatal heart condition that means he could die at any second, he has a book deal for a book about death plus harnesses and reads energies around him.
+He has a fatal heart condition that means he could die at any second, he has a book deal for a book about death plus he can harness and read energies around him.

-Tiffany’s father is outstanding strict with his daughters.
-They have to wear their hair a certain way, dress a certain way, play sports and have their phones heavily monitored.
-With four daughters ranging from ages 2 to 16, he is already pressuring his non-confrontational wife for more.
+Tiffany’s father is outstandingly strict with his daughters.
+They have to wear their hair a certain way, dress a certain way, play sports, and have their phones heavily monitored.
+With four daughters ranging from ages 2 to 16 her dad is already pressuring his non-confrontational wife for more.
 He was the Jerk!Dad to end all Jerk!Dads

-I think at the last minute Davis tried to humanize and create empathy for him because he is a man who left a rough inner city neighborhood to begin again, but I felt, in the end, his slow turnaround came a little too easy.
+I think at the last minute Davis tried to humanize and create empathy for him because he is a man who left a rough inner city neighborhood to begin again, but I felt his slow turnaround came a little too easy.

 Check out the Audiobook Review on AudioFile !